AdobeDocs/experience-manager-learn.en/help/sites/integrations/analytics/collect-data-analytics.md

    console.log("Page template: " + event.component['xdm:template']);
    ```

    The `event` object is passed from the `trigger()` method called in the custom event.
-Here the `component` is the current page derived from the data layer `getState` in the custom event.
+Here, the `component` is the current page derived from the data layer `getState` in the custom event.

 1. Save the changes and run a [build](https://experienceleague.adobe.com/docs/experience-platform/tags/publish/builds.html) in the tag property to promote the code to the [environment](https://experienceleague.adobe.com/docs/experience-platform/tags/publish/environments/environments.html) used on your AEM Site.